DarknessFX/zig_workbench/README.md

 <pre>Using <a href="https://github.com/raysan5/raylib" target="_blank">RayLib from source</a> (v5.0 from 20231118).
 Using <a href="https://github.com/raysan5/raygui" target="_blank">RayGUI from source</a> (v4.1.0-dev from 20240704).
-Rebuild raylib.dll because the original was compiled with /MT (Multi-thread) and Zig is allergic of this kind of DLLS, changing the compile option to /MD solve the problem.
+Rebuild raylib.dll because the original was compiled with /MT (Multi-thread) and Zig is allergic of this kind of DLL, changing the compile option to /MD solved the problem.
 Raygui.h edited to fix a problem with Zig cImport where C sizeof(int) is treated as [*c]int instead of usize.
 </pre>